MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

     .. note::

-        LFRic Apps tickets will require an LFRic Core source to use.
+        LFRic Apps PRs will require an LFRic Core source to use.
 You can do this by checking out an appropriate working copy, and exporting the environment variable ``ROSE_META_PATH=/path/to/core``.

-        For UM tickets, if there are linked `jules-shared
+        For UM PRs, if there are linked `jules-shared
         <https://code.metoffice.gov.uk/trac/jules/browser/main/trunk/rose-meta/jules-shared>`__
         metadata changes then a suitable Jules source will need to be included in the `ROSE_META_PATH` as described above.